- B.S., Psychology, Minor, Marketing

 2012 – 2016 Towson University Honors College Scholarship

-Myers, N. S., & Girio-Herrera, E. L. (Upcoming: August, 2019).
+Myers, N. S., & Girio-Herrera, E. L. (2019).
 Piloting a modular professional development curriculum for undergraduate psychology students.
-Poster accepted for presentation at the American Psychological Association Annual Conference in Chicago, IL.
+Poster presented at the American Psychological Association Annual Conference in Chicago, IL.

 Myers, N. S., & Llera, S. J. (2019).
 The Role of Childhood Maltreatment in the Relationship Between Social Anxiety and Dissociation: A Novel Link.
 Poster presented at the Anxiety and Depression Association of America Annual Conference in Chicago, IL.